 Injured Plaintiffs Do Not Have to Pay the Other Side‘s Attorney Fees

-Some injured persons may fear filing a lawsuit under the assumption that if they lose they will have to reimburse the defendant for their legal fees.
-If you are in this situation, you should take comfort in knowing that you as a plaintiff typically cannot be required to pay the other side’s legal fees, even if you lose your personal injury case.
+Some injured persons may fear filing a lawsuit under the assumption that if they lose, they will have to reimburse the defendant for their legal fees.
+If you are in this situation, you should take comfort in knowing that you, as a plaintiff, typically cannot be required to pay the other side’s legal fees, even if you lose your personal injury case.
 However, this should be distinguished from costs which often are recoverable and will be the subject of another article.

 Access to Courts

-Because plaintiffs are often facing corporations and insurance companies, requiring the plaintiffs to pay when the lose would very likely deter a large number of people with valid claims from bringing them to the courts.
+Because plaintiffs are often facing corporations and insurance companies, requiring the plaintiffs to pay when they lose would very likely deter a large number of people with valid claims from bringing them to the courts.
 It would make access to justice too risky for those of limited means.

 The Myth of the Frivolous Lawsuit

 A minority of states currently have laws that do require the losing party to pay in some circumstances.
-Most of these state laws require the payment of attorney’s fees only when the plaintiff files a lawsuit that the judge finds frivolous or without merit.
+Most state laws require the payment of attorney’s fees only when the plaintiff files a lawsuit that the judge finds frivolous or without merit.